bbay/rails-health-check/README.md

 # Rails Health Check

+## Fork notes

+Added a  `/health` path that checks if DB exists and app responds Fixed compatibility with newer Rails versions.

 ## Description

 The gem is a simple solution if you want health check apis of latency and database.